Representing General Stochastic Processes as Martingale Laws: Filtered random variables and their prediction process

 \subsection{The prediction process}

-We start with defining the first order prediction processes for discrete time processes: \begin{definition}[prediction process in discrete time] The prediction process of a filtered random variable $\fp X \in \FR_N(S)$ is the $\prob(S)$-valued filtered process $\bpp(\fp X)$ defined by
+We start with defining the prediction processes in discrete time. \begin{definition}[prediction process in discrete time] The prediction process of a filtered random variable $\fp X \in \FR_N(S)$ is the $\prob(S)$-valued filtered process $\bpp(\fp X)$ defined by

 where $ \pp_t(\fp X) = \law(X|\F_t^{\fp X}) $ for all $t = 1,\dots, N$. \end{definition}